krachid98/library-management-system-api/README.md

 ## Managing Favorites
 To add a book to favorites, send a POST request to /api/favorites/{bookId}/ with the token in the Authorization header.
+To delete a book to favorites, send a DELETE request to /api/favorites/{bookId}/ with the token in the Authorization header.
+To retrive user favorites, send a GET request to /api/favorites/ with the token in the Authorization header.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any changes.